jasmina-dzurlic/Kassemble/proposal.md

 ```

 ### Related tools
-`SPAdes` is a related tool that is incorporated in `Kassemble` as a python wrapper to perform de novo contig assemblies.

-`SOAPdenovo2` is also a contig assembly tool that performs similar assemblies and more information about this program can be found [here](https://github.com/aquaskyline/SOAPdenovo2).
+`SOAPdenovo2` is a contig assembly [tool](https://github.com/aquaskyline/SOAPdenovo2) that performs similar assemblies of contigs.
 The shortcomings of `SOAPdenovo2` is that it is designed for short read assemblies and small genomes compared to `SPAdes` in which utilizes long-reads in a short-read assembly.
 In additon, `SPAdes`incorporates long reads to scaffold contigs from a short-read assembly.
+Beacuse of this, I believe `SPAdes` is better to incoporate into `kassemble` rather than `SOAPdenovo2`. `kassemble` is different from `SPAdes`and `SOAPdenovo2` in terms of its' user friendly approach and that it is intended to be an addition to a more robust pipeline, `kmerkit`, in which performs evolutionary analyses using
+kmer counts, frequencies, and comparisons with or without the context of a reference genome.